 I am an NHS and Private Obstetrician and Gynaecologist working in Central London with 30 years experience in Obstetrics and Gynaecology.
-As well as caring for pregnant women I also specialise in Laparoscopic surgery, Endometriosis and Urogynaecology.
+As well as caring for pregnant women I also specialise in complex Laparoscopic surgery, Endometriosis and Urogynaecology.
+I founded and run one of the few nationally recognised Specialist Endometriosis units within the UK.
 I qualified at Guy’s Hospital in 1984 and have trained and worked ever since in London teaching hospitals.
 After passing my specialist exams (MRCOG) in 1991 I was honoured with the Fellowship of Obstetrics and Gynaecology (FRCOG) in 2005.

 I currently practice privately at OBGYN Matters which is a subsidiary of Nuada Gynaecology and continue to work part-time in the NHS at the Homerton University Hospital.